-He wondered now if he had ever said anything way back, way back when it had first happened, whether it might have changed the course of things for them both.
+He wondered if he had ever said anything way back, way back when it had first happened in the Academy, whether it might have changed the course of things for them both.

 Starsky was the one who suffered because he hadn't.

-"Oh, so while I 've been away I see you've risen to the mighty ranks of Captain of Detectives Starsk?
-Was that a self promotion or did you win the position with your great skills of annoying the hell of everyone till they locked you in your own separate office?"
+"Oh, I get it.
+So, while I've been away I see you've risen to the mighty ranks of Captain of Detectives.
+Was that a self-promotion or did you win the position with your great skills of annoying the hell of everyone till they locked you in your own separate office?"

 This last comment was made as they were pulling off their jackets and tossing them over the backs of their office chairs.

-Starsky was busy looking at the desks and his face took on a guilty look.
-Hutch followed the direction of his partner's gaze and as his own eyes alighted on what Starsky was currently taking in, he raised one eyebrow at his dark haired friend.
+Hutch followed the direction of his partner's gaze and as his own eyes alighted on what Starsky was currently taking in, he raised one eyebrow.

 Starsky knew that one eyebrow look and instantly knew that it was not a good sign.
 He hurried on before Hutch could speak.

 Nope, his weakened partner still looked pretty pissed off.
-For someone who was supposed to be still worn down by the recent events – who was worn down by recent events, he was looking sufficiently pissed to worry even his healthy, strong partner.
+For someone who was supposed to be still worn down by the recent events - make that, who was, still worn down by recent events, Hutch was looking sufficiently pissed to worry even his healthy, robust partner.